An overview of all your automated projects in one place. Here's a run through of the awesome components that make up your lifecycles.

 The Launch trigger and segment, or Entry Conditions, are the defining actions that allow players to enter the lifecycle.
 Lifecycles need a trigger and segment in order for them to work.
 This is the activity that allows players to enter your lifecycle.

 Depending on the template you select, the trigger and segment may have a default selection or may need to be defined.
-Regardless, you can change that according to how you want the settings that feeds players into your lifecycle.
+Regardless, you can change that according to how you want the settings that feed players into your lifecycle.

 Example: NRC to NDC templates comes with default entry conditions of Successful Registration (trigger) and All Players (segment).